Post

 }

-1. Analyze each method independently: Compute dependencies within method boundaries.
+1. Analyze each method on its own, computing dependencies within its boundaries.

-2. Build summaries: For each method, record which fields it reads and writes.
+2. Build a summary for each method, recording which fields it reads and which it writes.

-3. Connect summaries: When analyzing a method that accesses a field, consult the summaries of other methods that might have written to that field.
+3. Connect the summaries: when a method touches a field, consult the summaries of the other methods that might have written to it.

 For the example above: